 (2) In a proceeding for an offence against subsection (1) it lies upon the employer to prove that the employee shown to have been dismissed or prejudiced in his employment was so dismissed or prejudiced for some reason other than the reasons mentioned in that subsection or any of them.

-[Section 30 amended by No. 30 of 2006 s.
+[Section 30 amended: No. 30 of 2006 s.
 14.]

 31. Protection to Commissioners, witnesses, persons appearing